MyMel2001/NodeBench/BENCH.md

 ```
 Create a PC repair site for a fictional company called "Richard's Linux PC Repair".
 Explain that Richard is a diehard FOSS advocate, and therefore won't work on Windows PCs or Macs.
 Make the explanation lighthearted yet stern.

 Needless to say, you must make the site look professional.
+Make it a single HTML file
 ```

 ### Pass Criteria

 A professional repair site, explaining in a lighthearted yet stern way that Richard wont repair Windows/Linux PCs.
+Single HTML file.

 ### Fail conditions